heymarkwetzel/ux-portfolio/projects/unitedairlines-NEW.md

 ## Team Overview

-United's Airport and Contact Center agents partnered directly with the Critical Mass team and created a collaborative relationship that allowed us to help shape the user experience by working directly with the actual end users and their valuable insight.
+United's Airport and Contact Center agents partnered directly with the Critical Mass team and created a collaborative relationship that allowed us to help shape the user experience by working directly with the actual end users and their invaluable insight.

 ### My role
 UX Lead